-80% of the time, I baked sweet treats for breakfast.
-Sugar keeps me going, just like coffee keeps other people going.
+80% of the time, I baked sweet treats for breakfast more than savory.
+It’s not I don’t like savory breakfast because I do.
+I’m just really a sweets lover, sugar keeps me going, just like coffee keeps other people going in the morning.
 There are times however, that I feel like I am having a sugar overload, just like today.
 This is when I started to crave for something salty or savory for breakfast.

 - 2 cups (10 ounces) all-purpose flour

 - 1/2 tsp salt ( I used fine salt)